T-Mobile recently announced some changes to its international service.

 Changes T-Mobile has made to international service

-The good news is that T-Mobile expanded their international plan from 154 countries and destinations to 210+, which I’m very excited about.
+The good news is that T-Mobile expanded its international plan from 154 countries and destinations to 210+, which I’m very excited about.
 But then T-Mobile increased the cost of international calls from 20 cents per minute to 25 cents per minute, which is obviously bad news.

-Then T-Mobile announced that they were introducing a new $5 Global Pass, where for $5 per day you can get high speed data and calling abroad.
+Then T-Mobile announced that they were introducing a new $5 Global Pass, where for $5 per day you can get high-speed data and calling abroad.
 You receive 512MB of up to 4G LTE speeds and unlimited calls for just $5 per day, which I consider to be an excellent deal.
-I wasn’t aware that they had previously offered a 1GB high speed data plan for $10, valid for up to 10 days, as I had never used that (though I’d go through that data pretty quickly).
+I wasn’t aware that they had previously offered a 1GB high-speed data plan for $10, valid for up to 10 days, as I had never used that (though I’d go through that data pretty quickly).